kmezhoud/bioCancer/inst/base/tools/help/transform.md

 ### Show duplicates

 If there are duplicates in the data use `Show duplicates` to get a better sense for the data points that have the same value in multiple rows.
 If you want to explore duplicates using the _View_ tab make sure to `Store` them in a different dataset (i.e., make sure **not** to overwrite the data you are working on).
 If you choose to show duplicates based on all columns in the data only one of the duplicate rows will be shown.
 These rows are **exactly** the same so showing 2 or 3 isn't helpful.
-If, however, we look for duplicates based on a subset of the available variables Radiant will generate a dataset with **all** rows that are deemed similar.
+If, however, we look for duplicates based on a subset of the available variables bioCancer will generate a dataset with **all** rows that are deemed similar.